NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/October2020.md

 - Long Content
 - Hard To Categorize

-FORUM: Sign up [here](https://mailchi.mp/18fccca46f83/forecastingnewsletter) or browse past newsletters [here](https://forum.effectivealtruism.org/s/HXtZvHqsKwtAYP6Y7).
-I'm considering creating a Patreon or substack for this newsletter; if you have any strong views, leave a comment.
+Sign up [here](https://mailchi.mp/18fccca46f83/forecastingnewsletter) or browse past newsletters [here](https://forum.effectivealtruism.org/s/HXtZvHqsKwtAYP6Y7).

-EMAIL/GITHUB.IO: Browse past newsletters [here](https://forum.effectivealtruism.org/s/HXtZvHqsKwtAYP6Y7), or view it on the Effective Altruism forum [here]().
 I'm considering creating a Patreon or substack for this newsletter; if you have any strong views, leave a comment.

 ## Prediction Markets & Forecasting Platforms